-Dr Valerie van Mulukom is a Research Fellow at Coventry University, United Kingdom, and a Research Associate at Centre for the Study of Social Cohesion, the University of Oxford.
-Her research spans a broad range of topics, roughly unified within cognitive science of imagination, memory, and belief.
+Dr Valerie van Mulukom is an Assistant Professor at Coventry University, United Kingdom (Centre for Trust, Peace, and Social Relations), and a Research Associate at the University of Oxford (Centre for the Study of Social Cohesion).
+Her research spans a broad range of topics, roughly unified within cognitive and evolutionary science of imagination, memory, and belief.

-After her studies, she obtained two postdoctoral appointments: at Aarhus University, investigating the role of memory in religious rituals, and at the University of Oxford, where she researched the role of memory in identity fusion, a visceral and particularly strong type of bonding.
+After her studies, she obtained two postdoctoral appointments: at Aarhus University, investigating the role of memory in religious rituals, and at the University of Oxford, where she researched the role of memory in identity fusion, a visceral and particularly strong type of social bonding.

-Click here for the latest update of her CV.
+Click here for a semi-regularly updated CV.

 Besides doing research and writing, Valerie loves travelling, photography, cooking, and spending time with her daughter, son, and partner in Oxford.